mattn/goemon/README.md

 [Wikipedia](http://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License) CC AA3.0

 Speed up your development.
-When you update js files, the page should be reloaded.
-When you update go files, application should be recompiled, and run it again.
-Also the page should be reloaded
+If you updated js files, the page should be reloaded.
+If you updated go files, the app should be recompiled, and should be restarted.
+And also, the page should be reloaded

 ## Expected directory structure